WagnerLisaK/kickstarter-analysis/Challenge_README.md

 - What are some limitations of this dataset?
      1. Only the parent category = "Theater" data was used for the "Launch Date" analysis.
      2. Only the parent category = "Theater" and sub-category = "Plays" data was used for the "Fundraising Goal" analysis.
-     3. The latest data is 3-4 years old.
+     3. The most recent data is 3-4 years old.

 - What are some other possible tables and/or graphs that we could create?
      1. I was wondering how much "Theater" data was being excluded by filtering on the sub-category "Plays".
 The chart below illustrates this and it is obvious that most of the data in the "Theater" data set is "Plays", which means the chart by fundraising goal is reliable.